Payero/ccdp-engine/Documentation/WORKFLOW.md

 // Whether the resource is a serverless resource or not *(should be false for agents)* final boolean isServerless = false;

-// A list of task requests assinged to the resource List<CcdpTaskRequest> tasks;
+// A list of task requests assigned to the resource List<CcdpTaskRequest> tasks;

 // A unique identifier applied to the resource